Part II - Getting Your Bearings

 The problem is that we need some way to signal that we are done.
 If we try the

-same approach as the previous use case and press Ctrl
+same approach as the previous use case and press Ctrl+C, the process will

 terminate without giving us results.
 In this case, we need a way to signal that